jaimergp/pyproject-external/README.md

 The CLI interface available as `python -m pyproject_external` provides several subcommands:

 - `show`: Query `[external]` metadata from pyproject.toml or source distributions.
 It can render it as is, normalized, mapped to your package manager names, or as a ready-to-run install command.
+- `install`: Install a project in the given location.
+Wheels will be built as needed.
+External dependencies are installed before the build starts too.
+- `query`: Query whether the external dependencies of a package are already satisfied.
 - `prepare`: Prepare a package for building with user-provided `[external]` metadata by downloading and patching its most recent sdist.
 - `build`: Build a wheel for the given sdist or project.
 External dependencies are installed before the build starts.
-- `install`: Install a project in the given location.
-Wheels will be built as needed.
-External dependencies are installed before the build starts too.

 ### Example